 - Women in Shipping and Trading Australia

-- Committee Member of the Flying Angel Mission to Seafarers (Fremantle)
+- Member of the Flying Angel Mission to Seafarers (Fremantle)

 Janis Cocking is the Chief of Maritime Division in the Defence Science and Technology Organisation (DSTO).
 She has over thirty years' experience leading, managing and undertaking science and technology, particularly in undersea technology, for which she is an acknowledged international expert.